Installing and configuring a vCloud Director 5.1 or 5.5 database (2034540)

 Configure the database server.
 A database server configured with 16GB of memory, 100GB storage, and 4 CPUs should be adequate for most vCloud Director clusters.

 Create the database instance.
-Use commands with this form to create separate data (CLOUD_DATA) and index (CLOUD_INDX) tablespaces:
+Run commands with these form to create separate data ( CLOUD_DATA) and index ( CLOUD_INDX) tablespaces:

 Create Tablespace CLOUD_DATA datafile '$ORACLE_HOME/oradata/cloud_data01.dbf' size 1000M autoextend on;